-Leasehold premises in Shanklin with in excess of one hundred years outstanding on the lease are sometimes referred to as ‘virtual freehold’.
-This is where the lease value the same as a freehold interest in your property.
-In such situations there is often little upside in buying the freehold unless savings on ground rent and service charges warrant it.
+Leasehold properties in Shanklin with in excess of 100 years outstanding on the lease are sometimes referred to as ‘virtual freehold’.
+This is where the lease value the same as a freehold interest in your premises.
+In such situations there is often little to be gained by purchasing the reversionary interest unless savings on ground rent and service charges warrant it.

 | Lender | Requirement |